Advanced technique

 How it works

-If the pivot takes X, the X-wing must take Z. If the pivot takes Y, the Y-wing must take Z. Either way Z is placed in one of the two wings.
-Any cell that sees both wings cannot be Z, no matter how the pivot resolves.
+Now follow the logic.
+If the pivot takes X, the {X, Z} wing must take Z. If the pivot takes Y, the {Y, Z} wing must take Z. Either way one of the two wings ends up with Z. So any cell that sees both wings cannot contain Z.

 When to look for it

-• Find bivalue cells first; chains build from them.
+• Find bivalue cells first.
+The chain is built from them.

-• The pivot must see both wings, but the wings do not need to see each other.
+• The pivot must see both wings.
+Wings do not need to see each other.

 Common mistakes

 • Wings with three candidates.
-XY-wing requires every cell to be exactly bivalue.
+The structure requires exactly two per cell.

-• Eliminating X or Y. The eliminations always target Z.
+• Eliminating X or Y instead of Z.

 • Forgetting the visibility condition.
 The pivot must see both wings.